mattl999/api-village/README.md

 https://mattl999.github.io/api-village/

 ## How to Use:
-To start, click on one of the buildings, and then follow the instructions once in the shop.
+- To start, click one of the buildings!
-To return to the homepage, click the "return to village button".
+- To return to the town center, click "return to village".

 ## Notes: